In this document you will find:

 Personal Allowances

-The standard personal allowance has been frozen at £12,570 for all years from 2021/22 to 2027/28.
+The standard personal allowance has been frozen at £12,570 for all years from 2021/22 to today (April 2025).
+Currently, it is set to remain frozen still until 2027/28 unless changes are made at the Autum 2025 Budget or beyond.

-The transferrable marriage allowance applies from 6 April 2015 to couples (married or civil partners) where neither person pays tax at the 40% or 45% rates.
+The transferrable marriage allowance applied from 6 April 2015 to couples (married or civil partners) where neither person pays tax at the 40% or 45% rates.
 The spouse who cannot use all their personal allowance against their own income may opt to transfer 10% of their personal allowance to their spouse or civil partner.

 The personal allowance is tapered away for individuals who have income over £100,000, at the rate of £1 for every £2 of income above that threshold.